pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crosswalk/aws/eks.md

 ## Using an ECR Container Image from an EKS Kubernetes Deployment

 [Pulumi Crosswalk for AWS ECR](/docs/guides/crosswalk/aws/ecr/) enables you to build, publish, and consume private Docker images easily using Amazon's Elastic Container Registry (ECR).
-The [`aws.ecr.buildAndPushImage` function]( /docs/reference/pkg/nodejs/pulumi/awsx/ecr#buildAndPushImage) takes a name and a relative location on disk, and will

-* Provision a private ECR registry using that name
-* Build the `Dockerfile` found at the relative location supplied
-* Push the resulting image to that registry
-* Return the repository image information, including an image name your Kubernetes objects can use

-This makes it easy to version your container images alongside the Kubernetes specifications that consume them.
+In the following example, creating an `Image` resource will build an image from the "./app" directory (relative to the project and containing Dockerfile), and publish it to the provisioned ECR repository.

-> *Note:* for more complete examples of building and publishing to _any_ private container registry, including AWS, Azure, Google Cloud, and the Docker Hub, please refer to the article [Build and publish container images to any cloud with Infrastructure as Code](/blog/build-publish-containers-iac/).
+> *Note:* for more complete examples of building and publishing to _any_ private container registry, including AWS, Azure,
+> Google Cloud, and the Docker Hub, please refer to the article [Build and publish container images to any cloud with
+> Infrastructure as Code](/blog/build-publish-containers-iac/).

 For example, let's say we have an `app/` directory containing a fully Dockerized application (including a `Dockerfile`), and would like to deploy that as a Deployment and Service running in our EKS cluster.
 This program